IPEX

 Mid-project implementation

-- Guard against the potential impact of other, less-feasible developments linked to your builder
+- Guard against the potential impact of cashflow issues on other, less-feasible developments linked to your builder

 - ‘Controlled’ payments to assist your builder with funding supplier deposits